EGI-Federation/documentation/README.md

 hugo server -D
 ```

-The website is available locally at:
+The site is available locally at:
 [http://localhost:1313/](http://localhost:1313/).

 ## Updating the theme